rmsrosa/ChainPlots.jl/README.md

 * [The mostly complete chart of Neural Networks, explained](https://towardsdatascience.com/the-mostly-complete-chart-of-neural-networks-explained-3fb6f2367464).

-At the moment, the recipe works for Dense and Recurrent layers, for  taylor-made functional layers, as well as for Chains of such layers.
-There is only partial suppport for Convolutional and Pooling layers, in the sense that the view is "flat", no 2d or 3d view, and no coloring for all of them, but hopefully soon there will be a proper 3D-like visualization for them, as well.
+At the moment, the recipe works for Dense and Recurrent layers, for  taylor-made functional layers, and with partial visualization for Convolutional and Pooling layers, in the sense that only 1d and 2d views are available, and with the 2d visualization not being that great yet.
+But hopefully soon there will be a proper multidimensional visualization for them, as well.
+Batch lots are not properly shown either; they all collapse into a single batch.

 There is a distinction between netwoks starting with a layer with fixed-size input (Dense and Recurrent) and networks starting with a layer with variable-size input (Convolutional,  Pooling, and functional).